Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Multi-View Counting via Multi-View Fusion

 For multi-view counting, we assume that the cameras are fixed, the camera calibration parameters (both intrinsic and extrinsic) are known, and that the camera frames across views are synchronized.
 Given the set of multi-view images, the goal is to predict a scene-level density map defined on the ground-plane of the 3D scene (see Fig. \ref{fig:abstract_pipepline}).
 The \abc{ground-truth} ground-plane density map is obtained in a similar way as the traditional camera-view density map -- the ground-plane annotation map is obtained using the ground-truth 3D coordinates of the people, which is then convolved by a fixed-width Gaussian kernel to obtain the density map \nabc{on the ground-plane}.

-In the following two sections, we propose three fusion approaches for multi-view counting: 1) the {\em late fusion} model projects camera-view density maps onto the ground plane and then fuses them together, and requires a projection normalization step; 2) the {\em na\"ive early fusion} model projects camera-view feature maps onto the ground plane then fuses them; 3) to handle inter-view and intra-view scale variations, the {\em multi-view multi-scale early fusion} model (MVMS) selects features scales to be consistent across views when projecting to the same ground-plane point, \nabc{and uses rotation selection to handle rotation effects of the projection (MVMSR).} We first present the common components, and then the 3 fusion models.
+In the following two sections, we propose three fusion approaches for multi-view counting: 1) the {\em late fusion} model projects camera-view density maps onto the ground plane and then fuses them together, and requires a projection normalization step; 2) the {\em na\"ive early fusion} model projects camera-view feature maps onto the ground plane then fuses them; 3) to handle inter-view and intra-view scale variations, the {\em multi-view multi-scale early fusion} model (MVMS) selects features scales to be consistent across views when projecting to the same ground-plane point, \nabc{and uses rotation selection to handle rotation effects of the projection (MVMSR).}